liebki/ollama-translator/README.md

 # Ollama Translator Plugin

 ## Description
-This Spigot Minecraft plugin built with the currently newest Minecraft version 1.20.6 integrates the power of Ollama and Ollama4j to break language barriers within your Minecraft server.
-Leveraging JDK/Java 21, it provides seamless communication by translating messages from any language to a specified target language.
-Whether your players speak English, Spanish, or any other language, they can interact effortlessly, fostering a more inclusive and diverse community environment.
+This Spigot Minecraft plugin, built with the currently newest Minecraft version 1.20.6, uses Ollama and Ollama4j to break language barriers on your Minecraft server.
+Whether players speak English, Spanish, or any other language, they can interact effortlessly, creating a better community and environment.

+## Java version
+From now on with minecraft 1.20.6 minecraft/spigot etc. use Java 21!

 ## Features